 Snow is not the biggest hazard for people trying to get around during winter months.
-Flash freeze leading to black ice is much more dangerous.
+A flash freeze leading to black ice is much more dangerous.

 A flash freeze occurs when the temperature drops very quickly in a short period of time.
 This generally means anywhere from 10 to 20 degrees over the course of an hour.
 Rain or other precipitation that may have fallen just before the flash freeze does not have time to dry, often resulting in black ice.
 Black ice is a thin sheet of ice that is exceptionally slippery and may cause you to fall or, if you are driving, get into a car or truck accident.